 - MSM to whiten the teeth: brush your teeth as usual, then brush again using MSM powder.
 Just dip your toothbrush in MSM powder and brush.
 Allow two weeks for noticeable results.

 - MSM against snoring: MSM in a 16% water solution (100 ml water + 16 gr MSM) provides a significant reduction in snoring in 80% of humans.

 How to take MSM?

-If you are a first time user, start with 500 mg of pure MSM daily with meals.
+If you are a first-time user, start with 500 mg of pure MSM daily with meals.
 Drink lots of water with MSM.
-After a week raise the amount to 1000 mg.
+After a week, the amount rose to 1000 mg.
 Add 500 mg each week, until you reach 10 gr daily.
 This will fill up deficiencies in the body.
 Then reduce the amount to a maintenance level whatever works for your needs.
 Once you have taken it a long time you will be able to take MSM without food.
 The recommended dosage is 2000 – 6000 mg per day (for 150 lb person).
-Always drink A LOT of water when starting taking MSM or when increasing the dose.
+Always drink A LOT of water when you start taking MSM or when increasing the dose.
 MSM should be taken for at least 1-2 weeks and up to 2 months before you see any results.